mgula57/mlb_showdown_card_bot/README.md

 5. Spring Training (no batting against data)

 If the selected season occured after 2015, sprint speed is also extracted from [Baseball Savant](https://baseballsavant.mlb.com/sprint_speed_leaderboard).
 A player's average sprint speed is used to determine in-game SPEED.

+### Overrides

+Overrides give additional ways to customize a player's card.
+They are applied by adding text after the player's name.
+These are the available overrides:

+- **(PITCHER)**: Type override to use a player's pitching stats.
+Can be applied to create proper 2-way players (ex: Shohei Ohtani (Pitcher)) or create pitching cards for position players (ex: Anthony Rizzo (Pitcher)).
+- **(HITTER)**: Type override to use a player's hitting stats.
+Can be applied to create proper 2-way players (ex: Michael Lorenzen (Hitter)) or create hitting cards for position players (ex: Mike Hampton (Hitter)).
+- **({TEAM_ID})**: Override to only use stats for a specific team.
+Can be used to create partial year cards for players that switched teams mid-season! (ex: Manny Ramirez (LAD)).
+Team Ids are found on the player's baseball reference page in the "Tm" column.
+Limited to seasons after 1918 and does not apply to multi-year or career long cards.

 ### Convert to MLB Showdown Card